American women seek more than $66M in damages from US Soccer

 "I felt then and I still feel to a degree, that the lack of opportunity for our female players was really what was at the root of some of their issues," Cordeiro said.
 "The fact that the Women's World Cup generates a fraction of revenue and a fraction of what the men get paid is a reflection, frankly, of lack of opportunity. ...
 Women's soccer outside of the United States doesn't have the same degree of respect."

 Former USSF President Sunil Gulati, speaking during a Dec.
-17 deposition, was questioned about the different competition the women and men face.
+17 deposition, discussed the distinctions between men's and women's soccer.

-“One of which is the level of the opponent; two is where is the game played; three is how many of those opponents you have to play against to get to a certain level; four, which is really a combination of two of those, is how many other teams in the world are playing at any level that could give you a competitive match,” Gulati said.

-"LeBron James doesn't get a bonus for getting 15 points and for the Lakers finishing out the playoffs," he added.
-"The expectations for him are different based on who they're playing against, what — who he is, what the level is."

 “There is an absolute difference, which not everyone seemed to agree to, but do I think that it's less attractive or less entertaining?
 I'm not saying that.
 Or relative quality, I'm not saying that,” he said.
 “But I'm also not saying, in terms of absolute level of -- whether it's speed or strength, they're the same.
 I think most people would accept that, too.”